jfallmann/RNAmediator/docs/source/tutorial.rst

 Matching between constraints and sequences consequently ignores the gene identifiers and instead the first sequence will use the first line in the bed file as a constraint.

-If you want to construct bed files with genomic coordinates, containing information about pairing probabilities (see RIssmed_collect_plfold_), it is essential to provide another bed file with genomic coordinates.
+If your constraints are specified using genomic coordinates, it is essential to provide another bed file with genomic coordinates.
 This file can be passed using the ``--genes GeneBedFile`` and should look like: